mayflower/mo4-coding-standard/README.md

 ### MO4.Strings.VariableInDoubleQuotedString
 * Interpolated variables in double quoted strings must be surrounded by `{ }`, e.g. `{$VAR}` instead of `$VAR`.

+## MO4.WhiteSpace.ConstantSpacing

+* const must be followed by a single space.

 ### Further rules (imported from other standards)
 * See `MO4/ruleset.xml`, which has each imported rule commented.